sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 ## (Candidate) Workflows
 The workflows described in this document should be considered as candidate workflows - informational for the purpose of discovering the necessary components and specifying their interfaces.

+### IT Asset Management
+TODO: Describe some ideas surrounding the notion of managing technology assets.
+For example, we may consider software inventory for:

+* Agent-based devices
+* Non-agent based devices
+* Virtual/Cloud environments (public/private) including containers
+* Mobile devices
+* Devices that are intermittently connected

+Ideally, this would provide hardware identification as well.

-### Vulnerability Assessment
+### Vulnerability Management
-Vulnerability management is a relatively old process.
+Vulnerability management is a relatively established process.
 According to the {{CISCONTROLS}}, continuous vulnerability management the act of continuously acquiring, assessing, and taking subsequent action on new information in order to identify and remediate vulnerabilities, therefore minimizing the window of opportunity for attackers.

 #### Vulnerability Assessment Workflow Assumptions
 A number of assumptions must be stated to clarify the scope of a vulnerability assessment workflow: